normansolutions/normansolutions.github.io/content/Power Automate to populate a blood pressure spreadsheet - using an email subject field.md

 It was here that I hit a rather frustrating block; to my annoyance it transpires that personal Office 365 accounts **do not** have a Power Automate connector for Microsoft Forms.
 In short, if it's not a school or enterprise Office account, you cannot seemingly use Power Automate to populate an existing spreadsheet from a Microsoft Form.

-Not wishing to be beaten, I started to think of alterative approaches.
+Determined not to be beaten by this restriction, I started to think of alterative approaches.
 It could be argued that in many ways the solution I came up with is even easier than completing a MS Form - if a little unconventional.

 In short, I'm using the **Subject Line** of an email to technically "send" data to the spreadsheet and I must say, it works beautifully.